Horror Wears Blue: Reception

 James B. Hemesath feels the book "enjoyable, lightweight reading, ideally suited for a dreary winter weekend," but "[n]evertheless, this is not a novel on which to spend your least $12.95."
 He calls it "[n]ot without its small pleasures, [with] a nice sense of London and its surrounding countryside."
-He notes that "[n]ames of chracters and bits of humor drawn from pulp-era writing abound for those readers interested in such things," observing that the book title itself "involves a rather clever joke."
+He notes that "[n]ames of characters and bits of humor drawn from pulp-era writing abound for those readers interested in such things," observing that the book title itself "involves a rather clever joke."
 He also praises the jacket art as "suited to the title and the story," and "above average for Doubleday."
 Summing up, Hemesath thinks the novel "might be recommended for younger readers as a present-day introduction to the pulp-style storytelling that was so popular in the bygone days ... [b]ut for the rest of us, [it] is at best a passable diversion."

 Robert M. Price characterizes the Zarkon series as "five delightful novels ...
 Lin Carter's loving homage to Doc Savage and his creator Lester Dent."
 They celebrate "'the gloriously fourth-rate,' the pulps, radio, comics, and movies he loved as a kid."
 He notes that "[t]he novels manage quite successfully to walk the tightrope between salute and parody," and "the humor never seems to impede or undermine the action."
 While "[i]t is not difficult to pick out a flaw here and there" and the series is "not entirely free from Carter's later-career sloppiness ... on the whole these books are vastly superior to much of what else he was writing during the same period.
 The Zarkon novels all command a crisp, snappy prose, sometimes reminiscent of Lester Dent's."

 The book was also reviewed by Don D'Ammassa in Science Fiction Chronicle #101, February 1988, and anonymously in Pulp Vault, February 1988.

 Relationship to other works

-Robert M. Price suggest the author may have lifted the name of the novel's antagonist from the Spider-Man villain of the same name.
+Robert M. Price suggests the author may have lifted the name of the novel's antagonist from the Spider-Man villain of the same name.
 Carter had written scripts for the Spider-Man animated TV series in the late 1960s.